What is the Lending Code?

 Who are the Lending Standards Board (“LSB”)?

 The LSB are the regulators who ensure that subscribers adhere to the Code.
 They continually monitor Code adherence through mystery shopping exercises, themed visits, and by analysing responses to the Annual Statement of Compliance.
-The Annual Statement of Compliance is a self certification exercise which all subscribers must undertake on annual basis, to confirm their firm’s positioning in respect of compliance with the Code.
+The Annual Statement of Compliance is a self certification exercise which all subscribers must undertake on an annual basis, to confirm their firm’s positioning in respect of compliance with the Code.

 Their address and contact numbers are: